olla-world/Covid-19-Tracker/README.md

 # Covid-19 Tracker

-This a web app to visualize the current condition of covid-19 around the world.
+This is a web app to visualize the current condition of covid-19 around the world.

 > [Live](https://covid-19-tracker-1234.web.app/)